BrankoVukmirovic/Ally-Py-docs/plugin-guide/sql_alchemy.rst

     def register():
         registerService(userService())

-Instead of returning the instance of UserService directly, a proxy containing all the of the methods definied in the API service interface ``IuserService`` is returned.
+Instead of returning the instance of UserService directly, a proxy containing all the of the methods defined in the API service interface ``IuserService`` is returned.
 The proxy delegates calls to the actual user service implementation and handles the session management for all the methods.

 Now when you run the application you see ``sample.db`` inside the distribution folder.
 If you access `resources/Sample/User <http://localhost/resources/Sample/User>`_ the response is an empty list, because there are no user in the database.